javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

 To track download progress, we can use `response.body` property.
 It's a "readable stream" -- a special object that provides body chunk-by-chunk, as it comes.

-Unlike `response.text()`, `response.json()` and other methods, `response.body` gives full control over the reading process, and we can see how much is consumed at the moment.
+Unlike `response.text()`, `response.json()` and other methods, `response.body` gives full control over the reading process, and we can count how much is consumed at any moment.

 Here's the sketch of code that reads the reponse from `response.body`: